+I finished a mural for Phipps Neighborhoods at West Farms.
+I created the outlines and got help to fill out the background by a group of volunteers.
+I love making our neighborhood brighter!!!
 Months ago I was approached by Target to submit a couple of ideas for a mural in a new store they were planning to open in my old neighborhood of Fordham.
 Just a block away from my last apartment before moving to the Yankee Stadium area.
 They liked my ideas and I was chosen to create a painting for the store that was made into a mural.
 It was a great experience, and not only I was able to create a piece that in my opinion represents The Bronx, but I was also invited to participate in the campaign they launched for the inauguration, with my artwork and in a cool video.
 Overall it was an amazing experience and I am very proud of it!
-You can visit the store and the mural at 215 East Fordham Road (BX), and don't forget to take pictures and tag me!!
-Join us to celebrate the closing of our first exhibition in our new space with an artist talk!
-Meet and greet all the BxAF artists, and get to know their work.
+You can visit the store and the mural at 215 East Fordham Road (BX), and don't forget to take pictures and tag me!! |

 I am a...Graphic Designer, Illustrator, Educator, Community Activist...
 ARTIST!
-All Images COPYRIGHT © 2008-2021, are property of Laura Alvarez Fernandez.
+All Images COPYRIGHT © 2008-2024, are property of Laura Alvarez Fernandez.
 ALL RIGHTS RESERVED

 Archives